sanadi3/Airline-/README.md

 # Airline-
 Remember when airline lifetime passes were a thing?
 This algorithm explores a consequence of that offer.
 Can someone travel in an infinite consecutive sequence of flights?
+The code implements an altered Depth First Search to simulate a directed graph.
+A HashMap is used to map destinations to their sources.
+Additionally, the algorithm color codes each city based on their visited status in a specific route.
+If when using a recursive path, a city that has already been visited is found, the algorithm has succesfully found an infinite cycle, and so returns True.